A Dad Wins Fight To Increase Parental Leave For Men At JPMorgan Chase

 Rotondo, who had been investigating financial crimes for JPMorgan Chase for seven years, filed a complaint at the Equal Employment Opportunity Commission alleging gender discrimination at the big bank.
 Within days, JPMorgan Chase said it would work with Rotondo, and granted him the extra leave he wanted.

 On Thursday, his case culminated in a class-action settlement with JPMorgan Chase.
 The bank will pay $5 million to hundreds, possibly thousands, of men who filed for primary caregiver leave and were denied in the last seven years.
-It has also changed its parental leave policy to make it gender neutral.
+Rotondo and his attorney said JPMorgan Chase changed its policy; the bank says its policy was always gender neutral, but said it has clarified its language.

-The dispute was never acrimonious, Rotondo says, and in its statement JPMorgan seemed to say its policy had been wrong.
 "We thank Mr. Rotondo for bringing the matter to our attention," wrote Reid Broda, associate general counsel for JPMorgan Chase.

-Rotondo's case is among a small but growing number of class action suits brought by men arguing to make their employers' leave policies equal.
+Rotondo's case is among a small but growing number of class action suits brought by men arguing their employers' leave policies discriminate against them.
 Debates over paid leave have put companies' policies under scrutiny.
 In 2015, CNN journalist Josh Levs settled a similar complaint with parent company Time Warner, which changed its policy to allow the same leave to all new parents.
 Last year, Estee Lauder settled a similar case and agreed to pay over $1 million.

 Under the law, paid parental leave policies must be equal for both men and women, says Peter Romer-Friedman, a private attorney who represented Rotondo, along with the American Civil Liberties Union.